AsemAlmuhtasebKFUPM/202183450-AsemAlmuhtaseb-assignment2/README.md

    - Works in all modern browsers (Chrome, Firefox, Safari, Edge)

 3. **Features to try**
 - Click "Toggle Theme" to switch between dark and light modes
 - Navigate using the menu links
+- Use the project search bar to filter projects live
 - Submit the contact form (demo form - no backend)
 - Click "Back to top" in the footer to scroll to home

 ## AI Usage Summary